The Center for International Studies offers programs in:

 You can study just about anything abroad.
 You can take classes to satisfy general requirements or take courses as part of your major or minor.

 Yes.
 The Center for International Studies, your program director and your academic advisor will work with you to find the right courses that will fit into your degree plan.
 Usually, studying abroad will not keep you from graduating as planned.
-If you participate in a summer program, you could actually finish quicker.

 Each program varies, but the majority of programs take place at universities, so students reside in campus residence halls.
 Other travel may require hotels, hostels and other accommodations.